SoftEngiNir/mockatron/README.md

 2. Adjust the main file to include your the path to your json file.

+3. Edit the `connection.json` file to point to your database.

+4. Create a `dummy_data/` directory in the base path.

-3. Adjust the csv_output_path and/or db_connection_details to write to csv or your running db.
+5. Adjust the csv_output_path to write to_csv.

-4. Run main script:
+6. Run main script:
     ```bash
     python ddgen.main.py
     ```